kube-aws/docs/cli-reference.md

 # `init`

+Initialize the base configuration for a cluster ready for customization prior to deployment.

 | Parameter | Description | Default |
 | -- | -- | -- |
 | `ami-id` | The AMI ID of CoreOS Container Linux to deploy | The latest AMI for the Container Linux release channel specified in `cluster.yaml` |